subvertnormality/mosaic/README.md

 "Trigless locks" is enabled by default, meaning locks on steps with no active trig are still honored.

-#### Quantizer Options
+#### Quantiser Options

 ##### Snap Note Masks to Scale

-"Snap Note Masks to Scale" is also on by default.
+"Snap Note Masks to Scale" is on by default.
 With this setting enabled, note masks snap to the currently selected scale, but are not altered by scale degree or rotation adjustments.

 ##### Quantise Note Masks

 "Quantise Note Masks" is off by default.
-With this setting enabled, all note masks are quantised to the currently selected scale and are altered by scale degree or rotation adjustments.
+With this setting enabled, all note masks are fully quantised to the currently selected scale and are altered by scale degree and transposition adjustments.
+Overrides the Snap Note Mask to Scale setting.

 ##### Scales Lock Until Pattern End